isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-baseline.md

 You can also perform the following operations on the baseline from the Options menu:

 -   **Edit**, **Duplicate,** or **Delete** an existing baseline.

+>[!NOTE]
+>
+>Edit operation is only recommended for small number of reference changes.
+Edit operation is not recommended to change the version of the main DITA map as it must recalculate all the references which may cause baseline update failure for large maps.
+For the larger DITA maps, you can create a new baseline or edit the properties of the baseline.

 -   Add, remove, or make changes to existing labels from the **Manage Labels** option.
 If your administrator has configured pre-defined labels, then you are shown those labels in the Add Label drop-down list.
 For more information about adding labels, see [Use labels](web-editor-use-label.md#).

     >[!NOTE]